equinix/terraform-provider-equinix/docs/resources/metal_reserved_ip_block.md

 Addresses from global blocks can be assigned in any facility.
 Global blocks can have mask from /30 (4 addresses), to /32 (1 address).
 If you create global block with this resource, you must specify type = "global_ipv4" and you must omit the facility argument.

-Once IP block is allocated or imported, an address from it can be assigned to device with the `metal_ip_attachment` resource.
+Once IP block is allocated or imported, an address from it can be assigned to device with the `equinix_metal_ip_attachment` resource.

 ## Example Usage